-Christopher Hogwood conducts repertoire ranging from the baroque to contemporary, always with the prevailing philosophy of revealing the original sound-world of the composer.
-Since founding The Academy of Ancient Music in 1973, he has gained international recognition for his performances of baroque and early classical repertoire with period instruments.
-For more than forty years he has also been performing music of the twentieth century, with a particular affinity for the neo-baroque and neoclassical schools including many works by Stravinsky, Martinu and Entartete composers.
+Christopher Hogwood conducts repertoire ranging from the Baroque to contemporary, always with the prevailing philosophy of revealing the original sound-world of the composer.
+Since founding The Academy of Ancient Music in 1973, he has gained international recognition for his performances of Baroque and early Classical repertoire with period instruments.
+For more than 40 years he has also been performing music of the 20th century, with a particular affinity for the neo-Baroque and neo-Classical schools, including many works by Stravinsky, Martinu, and Entartete composers.
 With modern symphony and chamber orchestras he creates intriguing juxtapositions of the new and the old (Tippett and Corelli, Schoenberg and Handel, Webern and Bach) and has directed premieres of works by European and American composers.
 He is particularly interested in Czech music and was awarded the Martinu Medal by the Bohuslav Martinu Foundation, Prague, in 1999.
 He has also encouraged The Academy of Ancient Music to commission contemporary pieces, with some considerable successes with works by John Tavener, David Bedford and John Woolrich.

-Hogwood has a celebrated catalogue of more than 200 recordings with The AAM for Decca, including the first complete Mozart symphonies on period instruments.
-His recent projects range from the symphonies and overtures of Niels Gade with the Danish National Radio Symphony Orchestra (Chandos) to the Secret Bach, the first in a series of baroque and classical music for clavichord (Metronome).
+Hogwood has a celebrated catalog of more than 200 recordings with The AAM for Decca, including the first complete Mozart symphonies on period instruments.
+His recent projects range from the symphonies and overtures of Niels Gade with the Danish National Radio Symphony Orchestra (Chandos) to the Secret Bach, the first in a series of Baroque and Classical music for clavichord (Metronome).
 Czech music and the Czech Philharmonic are represented by three of Martinu’s jazz ballets recently released on Supraphon and all his works for solo violin and orchestra with Bohuslav Matousek as soloist.
-On Oehms Classics the viola concertos of Hoffmeister with soloist Ashan Pillai demonstrate the byways of the classical period, with the neoclassical well represented in a series of recordings with the Kammerorchester Basel on the Arte Nova label including works by Martinu, Stravinsky, Honegger, Britten, Tippett, Malipiero and Casella.
+On Oehms Classics the viola concertos of Hoffmeister with soloist Ashan Pillai demonstrate the byways of the Classical period, with the neo-Classical well represented in a series of recordings with the Kammerorchester Basel on the Arte Nova label,including works by Martinu, Stravinsky, Honegger, Britten, Tippett, Malipiero and Casella.